bwu62/stat240-revamp/docs/03-handling-data.md

 Some important takeaways from all this:

  - Some data "formats" (like CSV, TSV, JSON, or XML) are really just simple text files just like .txt files.
 In this class, when we say "CSV" we generally refer to the specific way the text is formatted (i.e. values separated by commas) inside the file, not just the extension.
- - Some data formats (like XLS(X) or databases) are not simple text files but specialized formats, and often need more specialized treatment.
+ - Some data formats (like XLS(X) or databases) are not simple text files but specialized formats, and often need different treatment.
  - Just changing the extension of a file does NOT change the contents.
 E.g. changing a .csv extension to .zip does NOT create a valid zip file, no more than painting stripes on a horse turns it into a zebra.

 :::{.note}